Scotland in the Early Middle Ages: Celtic Christianity

-Celtic Christianity differed in some in respects from that based on Rome, most importantly on the issues of how Easter was calculated and the method of tonsure, but there were also differences in the rites of ordination, baptism and in the liturgy.
+Celtic Christianity differed in some respects from that based on Rome, most importantly on the issues of how Easter was calculated and the method of tonsure, but there were also differences in the rites of ordination, baptism and in the liturgy.
 Celtic Christianity was heavily based on monasticism.
 Monasteries differed significantly from those on the continent, and were often an isolated collection of wooden huts surrounded by a wall.
 Because much of the Celtic world lacked the urban centres of the Roman world, bishoprics were often attached to abbeys.
 In the 5th, 6th and 7th centuries, Irish monks established monastic institutions in parts of modern-day Scotland.
 Monks from Iona, under St. Aidan, then founded the See of Lindisfarne in Anglian Northumbria.
 The part of southern Scotland dominated by the Anglians in this period had a Bishopric established at Abercorn in West Lothian, and it is presumed that it would have adopted the leadership of Rome after the Synod of Whitby in 663, until the Battle of Dunnichen in 685, when the Bishop and his followers were ejected.
 By this time the Roman system of calculating Easter and other reforms had already been adopted in much of Ireland.
 The Picts accepted the reforms of Rome under Nechtan mac Der-Ilei around 710.
 The followers of Celtic traditions retreated to Iona and then to Innishbofin and the Western isles remained an outpost of Celtic practice for some time.
 Celtic Christianity continued to influence religion in England and across Europe into the late Middle Ages as part of the Hiberno-Scottish mission, spreading Christianity, monasteries, art and theological ideas across the continent.